ArcanaPath

 The Magician in Shadow work

-Upright: Owning your power responsibly — recognising where you have more agency than you admit.
+Upright: Owning your power responsibly — recognizing where you have more agency than you admit.

 Reversed: The trickster shadow: where might you be using charm or half-truths to avoid a harder honesty?